bfischi/napoleonsmigraine/README.md

 * pandas

 ## To run Napoleon's Migraine
+Run the files in this order:
-1. Run napoleonsmigraine.py
+1. napoleonsmigraine.py
-1. Run haversine.py
+1. haversine.py
-1. Run correlation.py
+1. correlation.py
-1. Run visualization2.py
+1. visualization2.py

 What these files do:
 * _napoleonsmigraine.py_: Pulls and processes historically reconstructed barometric data from CDAIC site and inserts it into sqlite database called barometer.sqlite.
 Next, it pulls Napoleonic battle data from Wikipedia, processes it, and stores it in sqlite.